 How much does 3DS really impact online payments?

-We looked at millions of payments in Q1 2019 and found that 22% of payments sent to 3DS are lost - further analysis revealed:
+In Q1 2019, we looked at millions of payments and found that 22% of payments sent to 3DS are lost - further analysis revealed:

 - 3DS authentication took an average of 37 seconds